5 Common Faults With Biasi Boilers [Problems, Fixes, and What to Do Next]

-Fault finding a boiler that won’t fire up isn’t particularly easy.
-Because, there’s several issues that could be causing this problem.
+Troubleshooting a boiler that won’t fire up isn’t particularly easy.
+That’s because there are several issues that could be causing this problem.

 From a safety point of view, your boiler won’t ignite if:

-- The fan isn’t operational, this takes flue gases from your property
+- The fan isn’t operational, which means that flue gases can’t escape from your property

 - There is a burner problem, such as a blocked jet, or debris build-up